Frisco/McKinney, Texas

 The good news is… he ate from the new bowl position!

-Tragically Rocko is reconditioning to the corral much slower than usual and the property owner has given us a very strict timeline.
+Tragically Rocko is reconditioning to the corral much slower than usual and the ranch superintendent has given us a very strict timeline.
 Therefore we are having to move on to the Drop Net much earlier than we had hoped.

-Yesterday the property owner shut all of the barn doors. 😫 Between that and us making all of the noise setting up the drop net it could take a day or longer for him to calm down and visit.
+Yesterday the ranch superintendent shut all of the barn doors. 😫 Between that and us making all of the noise setting up the drop net it could take a day or longer for him to calm down and visit.

 Now the plan will be for him to eat there for just a couple or so more days and let him get nice and comfortable where he doesn’t pace around when he eats.
 We need for him to stay at the center bowl in a relaxed posture for a few seconds without pacing so that we can account for our 1-2 second live camera delay, to ensure that our timing is precise when dropping the net!
 The Net release is completely silent and by the time there is any sound of the heavy corner magnets hitting the ground, the Net is already on them.